-Treasury shares are recognized at cost and deducted from equity.
+Treasury shares pertains to own equity instruments which are reacquired and are carried at cost and are deducted from equity.
 No gain or loss is recognized in profit or loss on the purchase, sale, issue or cancellation of the Parent Company's own equity instruments.
 Any difference between the carrying amount and the consideration, if reissued, is recognized in additional paid-in capital.
 Voting rights related to treasury shares are nullified for the Group and no dividends are allocated to them.
 When the shares are retired, the capital stock account is reduced by its par value and the excess of cost over par value upon retirement is debited to additional paid-in capital when the shares were issued, and to retained earnings for the remaining balance.